MauroDataMapper/docs/docs/rest-api/pagination.md

 ##Response format

-For example, consider the endpoint that lists all folders in the system:
+Again consider the endpoint endpoint for listing all folders described above.

-!!! abstract "API Endpoint"
-    ```http
-    GET /api/folders
-    ```
 The response body would look something like:

 !!! abstract "Response body"